Paraminter/Paraminter.Associating.Semantic.Type.Apheleia/README.md

 # Paraminter.Semantic.Type.Apheleia

-Provides a `Paraminter` associator for semantic type arguments.
+Provides a `Paraminter` associator of semantic type arguments.

 See [Paraminter](https://www.github.com/Paraminter/Paraminter) for more information.